opencog/rocca/doc/proto-agi-early-progress-report-and-planning.md

    3. Ultimately, capacity to create/use abstractions for modeling and acting.
 Schematization/specialization, meta-learning, etc.

-5. As of right PLN is very underused, for instance goals are not decomposed into subgoals, to happen this requires futher development on temporal logic, currently in progress.
+5. As of right now PLN is very underused.
+For instance goals are not decomposed into subgoals.
+To happen this requires futher development on temporal logic, currently in progress.

 ## What remains to be done?